Workers' Comp for the Self-Employed

 In some instances, it's beneficial for employers to hire self-employed workers who have their own coverage.
 When ICs not covered by workers' comp are injured in the course of performing work for a company, they may either sue for injuries or resolve the matter in arbitration.
 Depending on the injury risks of the particular job, the contracting company may decide that the potential cost of injury lawsuits is not worth the benefits of hiring ICs.

 But sole proprietors who neither work with companies nor hire subcontractors still may want to consider purchasing workers' comp insurance.
 For example, consider an independent chimney sweep who works alone.
-If he falls from the roof of a two-story house and breaks his leg, he won't be able to work for at least several weeks.
+If he falls from the roof of a two-story house and breaks his leg, he won't be able to work for several weeks, at least.
 Even if he has medical insurance, the time away from work could be financially crippling without workers' comp coverage.

 Workers' comp coverage also will help with an injured worker's rehabilitation, which may include retraining for a different type of role.
 If the self-employed worker described above is unable to work as a chimney sweep following an injury, this could make a huge difference.